Jonathanpatta/copypastadb-scraper/README.md

 ### Step 1: Scrape URLs

-Run `scraper.py` to scrape the main page and get the list of URLs.
+Run `scraper.py` to scrape the main page and get the list of URLs from [copypastadb.com/database](https://copypastadb.com/database).
 This will create `all_href_links.pkl`.

 ```sh
 python scraper.py